HCloward/syniti-hugo/content/Integrate/Use_Cases/ConfigureProcessTemplateLoopsBAPI.md

     page.

-    **NOTE**: Refer to [View and Configure Field Mappings for a Process based on a BAPI](ViewandConfigureFieldMappingsBAPI.htm) for more
+    **NOTE**: Refer to [View and Configure Field Mappings for a Process based on a BAPI](ViewandConfigureFieldMappingsBAPI) for more
     information.

   - Configures relationships for process template loops

-    **NOTE**: Refer to [View and Configure Relationships for a Process Based on a BAPI](VwConfigureRlshipsProcBAPI.htm) for more
+    **NOTE**: Refer to [View and Configure Relationships for a Process Based on a BAPI](VwConfigureRlshipsProcBAPI) for more
     information.

   - Sets the **DOWNLOAD PRIMARY KEY** column to **ID**